Football hooliganism: Anti-hooligan measures

+The violence perpetrated by hooligans is somewhat of a dying phenomenon although experiencing some surges around 2015.
+The mid-1990s was when hooliganism was at its highest rate, however, police and clubs themselves have taken strides to prevent the level of hooliganism, and today, violence at games has decreased significantly not only in the amount that's taking place, but in the level of the conflict as well.

+One example of anti-hooligan measures are some of the new rules that stadiums have put in place regarding alcohol.
+Some stadiums do not allow fans to bring their alcoholic drinks up to their seats; they are only permitted to the lower levels near the concessions.
+In addition, bottles are typically plastic, as to avoid the threat of fans hurling them at other fans or even players.
+In some cases, specifically in major tournaments, more extreme measures have to be put in place to help reduce the chances of violence.
+For example, at the 2016 Euros, officials recommended a complete ban on alcohol.
+In the event that violence results in riots that go out of control, police utilize tools like tear gas and water cannons in an attempt on crowd control.
+This can sometimes lead to increased violence from the hooligans.

 Europe

 Belgium

 Despite Belgian football hooliganism peaking from the 80s to the 90s, it did not disappear even after the establishment of stringent anti-hooligan measures by police and governments.
-Fights inside the stadium are growing rare, but have changed slowly and morphed into organized fights in the wilderness and nearby cities.Royal Antwerp, Beerschot,Club Brugge and Anderlecht are notorious for hooligan fanbases.
-Other teams known for having violent supporters include Standard Liège, Charleroi and Racing Genk.
+Fights inside the stadium are growing rare, but have changed slowly and morphed into organized fights in the wilderness and nearby cities.
+Royal Antwerp, Beerschot, Club Brugge and Anderlecht are notorious for hooligan fanbases.

 Bosnia and Herzegovina

-Football hooliganism in Bosnia and Herzegovina is particularly associated with the supporters of clubs such as FK Sarajevo (Horde Zla), FK Željezničar Sarajevo (The Maniacs), FK Velež Mostar (Red Army), HŠK Zrinjski Mostar (Ultrasi) and FK Borac Banja Luka (Lešinari).
-Other clubs with hooligans as supporters include FK Sloboda Tuzla (Fukare), NK Čelik Zenica (Robijaši) and NK Široki Brijeg (Škripari).

-Hooliganism reflects local ethnic divisions and tensions.
-Multiethnic-oriented groups are fans of FK Sarajevo, FK Željezničar and FK Velež Mostar.
-Serb-oriented groups are fans of FK Borac Banja Luka, FK Slavija, and FK Drina Zvornik (Vukovi).
-Croat-oriented groups are fans of NK Široki Brijeg (Škripari) and HŠK Zrinjski Mostar.

-Many fans are associated with fascist ideologies, supporting and glorifying extremist movements such as the Ustaše, Chetniks and Nazis.
+Many fans are associated with fascist ideologies, supporting and glorifying extremist movements such as the Ustaše and the Nazis.

 In 2009, riots between supports of Bosnian Premier League club sides NK Široki Brijeg and FK Sarajevo left Horde Zla supporter Vedran Puljić (from Sarajevo) dead from a gunshot wound.

 Hooliganism has also been present in lower leagues.
 Riots have been common in Jablanica because fans of different clubs tend to meet and clash there.

+Bulgaria

+A 2019 Euro qualifying match between Bulgaria and England was suspended twice to remove fans that had been taunting black English players.
+Raheem Sterling said that he had heard masked groups making monkey sounds and performing Nazi salutes and throwing objects onto the pitch.
+After the match Bulgarian police officers were called in to escort the English fans to the safety of their hotels protecting them from the hooligans that had been removed earlier on during the match.